caleorourke/chirp/docs/redcarpet.md

 # Text Effects

-With Markdown, you can add the following text effects to your content.
+With Redcarpet, you can add the following text effects to your content.

 * [Bold](#bold)
 * [Italic](#italic)